-8.4.6 Leased and Multi-Location Assets
+8.4.6 LEASED AND MULTI-LOCATION ASSETS

 Leased and multi-location assets are valued using the PVF schedules mentioned above.
 If the asset to be valued in this category is a vehicle, then NADA or Blue Book published book values may be used in lieu of the PVF schedule.
-An appraiser using PVF schedules or published guides values assets where cost is not listed by the vendor.
+PVF schedules or published guides should be used by appraisers when asset cost is not listed by the vendor.

-8.5.1.1 Business Personal Property
+8.5.1.1 BUSINESS PERSONAL PROPERTY

 A CAD valuation computer program exists in a mainframe environment that identifies accounts in need of review based on a variety of conditions.
 Property owner renditions, accounts with field or other data changes, accounts with prior hearings, new accounts, and SIC cost table changes are all considered.
-The accounts are processed by the valuation program and pass or fail preset tolerance parameters by comparing appraised values to prior year and model values.
-The appraisers review accounts that fail the tolerance parameters.
+The accounts are processed by the valuation program, either pass or fail preset tolerance parameters, and any accounts that fail are reviewed by appraisers.

-8.5.1.2 Vehicles
+8.5.1.2 VEHICLES